chees-ea/chees-ea.github.io/index.md

 Real-Time Analysis of In-Field Collected Well Fracturing Data - *Patent Pending*

-A method for identifying a channel mapping from a data signal associated with a hydraulic fracturing well - *Patent Pending*
+A Method for Identifying a Channel Mapping from a Data Signal Associated with a Hydraulic Fracturing Well - *Patent Pending* h